elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 	* PyCharm education edition for large processing scripts and instruction
 	* Jupyter Notebooks for data exploration/munging
 2. Sublime Text Editor
-	* For large webscraping projects to run for ages or when I'm writing a one-off tool.
+	* For large web scraping projects to run for ages or when I'm writing a one-off tool.
 3. IPython
 	* Interactive console that I will use in conjunction with 1 or 2 to experiment or check how data types interact.